JacksonHagood/CPP_Basics/17_Lambdas/lambdas.md

 # Lambdas

 **Lambdas** are a method of defining functions like variables.
-They are similiar to function pointers in practice, but mirror the behavior of variables even more closely.
+They are similar to function pointers in practice, but mirror the behavior of variables even more closely.
 They represent a major component of modern functional programming.

 ## Example